In SQL, we can copy data from one database table to a new table using the SELECT INTO

 gives an error.

-If we want to copy data to an existing table (rather than creating a new table), we should use the INSERT INTO SELECT statement.
+If you want to copy data to an existing table (rather than creating a new table), you should use the INSERT INTO SELECT statement.

 Copy Selected Columns Only

-We can also copy only selected columns from the old table to a new table.
+We can also copy selected columns from the old table to a new table.
 For example,

 SELECT customer_id, country